 - Close Squats 4 x 15-20

-- Lunges Matrix (Front, Side) 3 x 6 – 8 (Immediately after you perform a Front Lunge you go into Side Lunge)
+- Lunges Matrix (Front, Side) 3 x 6 – 8 (Go immediately from Front to Side Lunge)

 - Calf Raises 5 x 15 – 20 (Slow Reps)

 - 1 Legged Calf Raises 3 – 5 x 10 (Slow Reps)

 - Jump Rope 3 x 70 – 140 jumps with straight knees using your calves as a jumping power / Sprints 5 x 30 m 2 x 50 m (MIX IT UP)

 This means don’t work out.
 But if you want to move, do yoga, spend an hour stretching and training your flexibility…that’s a good thing.

 THURSDAY – SHOULDERS